Home of the Legislative Assembly

 November 17, 1993 marked the official opening of the first permanent home of the Northwest Territories Legislative Assembly.
 In a natural setting on the shores of Frame Lake, the Legislative Assembly building is a short walk from the center of Yellowknife.
 The building belongs to all the people of the Northwest Territories.
-It is here that Members of the Legislative Assembly, elected by the people of the North, carry out the people's business.
+It is here that Members, elected by the people of the North, carry out the people’s business.

 During construction, prime importance was placed on maintaining the natural landscape surrounding the building - the trees, the rock outcrops, the peat bog foreground and the lakeshore.
-The Capital Site area is representative of a variety of northern ecosystems.
+The Capital Site Area, which includes the Legislative Assembly building, the Prince of Wales Northern Heritage Centre, and City Hall, is representative of a variety of northern ecosystems.
 The foreground to the Legislative Assembly Building is a large, expansive peat bog abundant with native wildflowers and grasses.
-Black spruce, tamarack, and white birch trees continue to flourish near the walkway to the legislature's entrance.
-To the west and north, the Precambrian Shield meets the edge of the lake.
-Small mammals, birds, and waterfowl continue to inhabit the area, as they did before the Legislative Assembly was constructed.
+Black spruce, tamarack and white birch trees continue to flourish near the walkway to the Legislature’s entrance.
+To the west and north, the Precambrian shield meets the edge of the lake.
+Small mammals, birds and waterfowl continue to inhabit the area, as they did before the Legislative Assembly was constructed.